Archen Aydin

-Archen Aydin (อาเชน ไอย์ดึน; Archen Aydın; born 10 March 2001), nicknamed Joong (จุง), is a Thai actor, model, and singer under GMMTV.
+Archen Aydin (อาเชน ไอย์ดึน; Archen Aydın; born 10 March 2001), nicknamed Joong (จุง), is a Thai actor and singer under GMMTV.
 He gained recognition for his performances in popular Thai television series such as 2 Moons 2 (2019), Star & Sky: Star in My Mind (2022), Hidden Agenda (2023), and The Heart Killers (2024).

-Personal life
+Early life and education

 Archen was born in Bangkok, Thailand but moved with his mother and stepfather to Turkey when he was eight years old.
 He lived in Turkey for ten years and can speak fluent Turkish.

 He returned to Thailand after ten years to attend university, where he enrolled in Stamford International University in Bangkok to study Creative Media Design.
 In 2023, he changed his major and is currently studying at Bangkok University at the School of Communication Arts, majoring in Broadcasting and Streaming Media Production.

 Career

 2018–2020: Return to Thailand

 After staying for 10 years in Turkey, Archen decided to leave his mother, stepfather, and his 3 younger siblings to return to Thailand.
 He had planned to finish his high school earlier than his peers back in Turkey in 2018 to help his family financially.
 Later, he entered a pageant, "Mister Teen Thailand," which he bagged the first prize crown.

 In 2019, Archen started his acting career when he signed with the talent agency Motive Village and made his television debut in 2 Moons 2.
 Due to the success of the series, Archen along with the other main leads, participates in numerous events and fan meetings abroad.

 The company announced that they will announce a boy band called "OXQ", which means "Ordinary X Quake," that consists of Pavel, Dome, Ben, Nine, and Joong.
 The group released their first digital single, "ME!" on 7 June 2020.
 The group presumably disbanded in 2020 after multiple ongoing controversies.

 In 2020, Archen revealed that he had become an Insight Entertainment trainee, confirming his departure from both Motive Village and OXQ.